Benjamin Watson

 Benjamin Seth Watson (born December 18, 1980) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Duke Blue Devils and Georgia Bulldogs.
-Watson was selected by the New England Patriots with the 32nd overall pick in the first round of the 2004 NFL draft and won Super Bowl XXXIX with the Patriots over the Philadelphia Eagles in his rookie year.
+Watson was selected by the New England Patriots with the 32nd overall pick in the first round of the 2004 NFL draft and won Super Bowl XXXIX with the Patriots in his rookie year.
 He also played in the NFL for the Cleveland Browns, Baltimore Ravens, and New Orleans Saints.

 Early life

 Watson was born in Norfolk, Virginia.
 He attended Northwestern High School in Rock Hill, South Carolina, and was a letterman in football and track.
 In football, as a senior, he caught 31 passes for 515 yards.
 The two-time All-Region selection and Northwestern HS Student of the Year led his team to the state championship in his junior season.
 He was also a member of his high school chapter of The Fellowship of Christian Athletes.

 In track and field, Watson was a standout sprinter, recording personal-best times of 22.37 seconds in the 200 meters and 50.03 seconds in the 400 meters.